CarlosPuent/Microservices-Architecture-Project/README.md

 ### Course Service
 - `GET /courses`: Retrieve all courses.
 - `POST /courses`: Create a new course.

-## Contributing
-Contributions are welcome!
-Please fork this repository and submit a pull request for review.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.